Daniil-Danone/Daniil-Danone/README.md

 👀 I’m interested in creating my own applications, bots and web-sites as well.
 🌱 I’m currently learning Node.js
 📫 Where can you find me?
 I'm here:
--VKontakte:  @daniilkolevatykh
+- VKontakte:  @daniilkolevatykh
--Telegram:   @daniil_danone
+- Telegram:   @daniil_danone
--mail: mrsuperko45@gmail.com / mr.super.ko@inbox.ru
+- mail: mrsuperko45@gmail.com / mr.super.ko@inbox.ru

 <!---
 Daniil-Danone/Daniil-Danone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.